pierrepita/cidacs-cluster/documentation/tutorial.md

 ##### Sparkmagic

 In order to use livy we need to install `sparkmagic` and enable extentions for jupyter notebooks.
-This can be done calling `install_jupyter_kernels.sh` script.
+This can be done calling `install_jupyter_kernels.sh` from `cidacs-cluster` repo script.
-% TODO: describe better where to find the script

-% TODO added description to copy sparkmagic config file
+After installing the kernels a config needs to be copied to the home directory of each user that will have access to the cluster.
+We do that by calling `copy_sparkmagic_config.sh` from `cidacs-cluster`.

 ##### Pyspark custom kernel

 Besides sparkmagic we provide a way to access spark directly without livy.
 This is done through a custom kernel designed to access pyspark directly through spark folder.
 To install this kernel, use the `install_pyspark_kernel.sh` script.

-7. Add configuration for user impersonate in `core-site.xml`
-8. Add configs for spark to work with Dynamic allocation